 Our classic recipe calls for cognac, but as we discussed in our guide to cognac, it is still a type of brandy.
-There is no harm to interchangeable use a different type of brandy, it doesn’t need to be top-shelf mixed in a cocktail.
+There is no harm to interchangeably use a different type of brandy, it doesn’t need to be top-shelf mixed in a cocktail.

-We have suggested using a dark rum but another brilliant way to serve your Tom & Jerry is with spiced rum, yum!
+We have suggested using dark rum but another brilliant way to serve your Tom & Jerry is with spiced rum, yum!

 Milk or water?

 If you are not a huge fan of hot milky drinks, the milk can be substituted, either for low-fat skinny milk or even hot water will suffice but obviously give you a slightly different end taste.

 We’ve seen recipes that recommend DOUBLE the quantity of sugar is added to the batter.
 It’s up to you but we have found this too sweet.